When you have a round face, certain haircuts can draw attention to your face.

 - Small chin.
 Your hair should be swept up and away from your face to balance this proportion.
 But remember to avoid volume through the sides.
 Otherwise, your round face will look wider.
 Consider a shaggy bob with choppy layers or a short shag to check all these boxes.

 - Large chin.
 Stay away from chin-length styles.
 So long as your hair is longer or shorter than your chin, your face will look longer, slimmer, and balanced.
-If you want facial framing, ask your stylist not to cut it shorter than your chin too.
+If you want facial framing, ask your stylist not to cut it shorter than your chin.

 Do Bangs Work with Round Faces?

-When you’re a woman with a round face, you have to be cautious about bangs (also called fringe).
+When you’re a woman with a round face, you must be cautious about bangs (also called fringe).
 The wrong type can make your face look even shorter and wider.

 But the right bangs can be your best friend in creating the illusion of an oval face.
 I’ve broken down popular variations so you can achieve this effect for yourself: